bltarkany/TriviaGame/README.md

 ### Overview

-In this assignment, You'll create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
-Be sure to layout this app with valid HTML and stylish CSS.
+In this app I have created a Trivia game using JavaScript for the logic and in some instances jQuery to manipulate HTML.
+Utilizing Bootstrap as my styling library and added CSS styling of my own.

 ### Objectives